j-d-b/kcus.org/README.md

 ***NOTE:** This was the official repository for the KCUS site.
-KCUS has now merged with IBI and the website has been made unavailable, replaced by a placeholder page (the `no-more-kcus` branch of this repo).*
+KCUS has now merged with IBI Group and the website has been made unavailable, replaced by a placeholder page (the `no-more-kcus` branch of this repo).*

 ---